Tobshub/react-fullstack-template/README.md

 This installs all dependencies in the _**root**, client, and server_ directories, and also runs `prisma generate` in the server directory to generate prisma artifacts.

-After installing all the dependencies, you can start both development servers from the project root by running
+After installing all the dependencies, you can start both development servers from the project root by running:

 ```bash
 $ yarn dev